 I've just added my channels.
-Why can't I see all of my content?
+Why can't I see all of my content in Publish?

 When a social media channel is first connected to Social Media Management, we are able to index a certain amount of historical posts.
-The number of historical posts that will be visible varies depending on the social network.
+The number of historical posts that will be visible varies depending on the social network and the module you are using in Social Media Management.
 You can find an up-to-date overview in our Historical Data article.

 What is the difference between impressions and reach?